 - Or, allow road verges to become covered in tall ‘scrub’ thus saving a lot of taxpayers’ money.

-See a gallery with further roads with planted screens.
+- See photos of roads with planted screens.

 How you can help